 Michelle’s civil litigation practice covers a broad range of substantive areas, including contract disputes, securities law, products liability, and False Claims Act litigation.
-In her government investigations practice, she has defended clients against allegations of healthcare fraud, antitrust violations, and violations of the Foreign Corrupt Practices Act.
-Her clients span the financial services and healthcare industries.
+In her criminal defense and government investigations practice, she has defended clients against allegations of healthcare fraud, wire fraud, antitrust violations, and violations of the Foreign Corrupt Practices Act.
+Her clients span the financial services, professional services, healthcare, and technology industries.

 Michelle received her Juris Doctor from the University of Michigan Law School, where she briefed and argued a federal sentencing appeal before the U.S. Court of Appeals for the Sixth Circuit.
 She served as an Executive Editor for the Michigan Law Review.
 Michelle clerked for Judge Ronald Lee Gilman of the U.S. Court of Appeals for the Sixth Circuit, and worked at a major New York law firm, before joining Williams & Connolly in 2015.

 Though all cases vary and none is predictive, Michelle’s experience includes:

 - Representing a major pharmacy benefits manager in putative class actions and state and federal investigations regarding drug pricing